rmarabini/player_info_from_fide_database/README.md

 #### FIDE Ratings Download and Storage Script

-The script __fide_download.py__ performs the following steps: (1) downloads the players_list_xml.zip file from the FIDE website, (2) if a local players_list_xml.zip file exists the script detects if the new file is different from the last one and finally, (3) the downloaded data is preprocess if needed.
+The script __fide_download.py__ performs the following steps: (1) downloads the players_list_xml.zip file from the FIDE website, (2) if a local players_list_xml.zip file exists the script detects if the new file is different from the last one and finally, (3) if the new and old downloaded files are different the downloaded data is preprocess.
 Execute it from a terminal (__cmd__) as (in the terminal you must be in the same directory in which you downloaded the scripts):

 ```